wedwincode/lunchbox/README.md

 ## ✨ Features

 - Add meals for each day of the week
-- Edit or remove existing meals
+- EditService or remove existing meals
 - UI-kit based design for quick and clean interface
 - Data stored in browser (localStorage) – works without backend
 - Export to PDF (print or save your plan)